 Penal Code 21(a) criminalizes all attempted crimes but does not cover attempted murder, which is defined under Penal Code 664 and 187.

 Let's review some common examples, which include attempted robbery, burglary, or rape.
-Let's take a situation where you have the intent to commit a burglary of a home.
-You make an attempt to enter through the front door, but a neighbor observes your actions and shouts out, and you run away from the scene.
+Let's consider a scenario where you intend to commit a burglary of a home.
+You attempt to enter through the front door, but a neighbor observes your actions and shouts out, prompting you to flee the scene.

-In this scenario, you could face charges of Penal Code 664/459 attempted burglary because you were trying to open the front door with the intent to burglarize the house, and your act was considered a substantial and direct step towards the completion of the burglary.
+In this scenario, you could face charges under Penal Code 664/459 for attempted burglary because you were attempting to open the front door with the intent to burglarize the house, and your act was considered a substantial and direct step towards completing the burglary.

 This same theory also applies to other attempted crimes, such as rape, when a victim is successful in escaping before sexual intercourse occurs.

 A substantial step towards the commission of the crime means you did more than just prepare.
-Legal penalties for an attempted crime depend on the nature of the attempted crime but are typically punished by one-half the sentence of the completed crime.
+Legal penalties for an attempted crime depend on the nature of the attempted crime, but are typically one-half of the sentence for the completed crime.

-To give readers more useful information about attempted crimes, our criminal defense lawyers are providing an outline below.
+To provide readers with more useful information about attempted crimes, our criminal defense lawyers have outlined the below.

 Definition of a California Attempted Crime